Our role in your privacy

 How and why we use your data

 Data protection laws mean that we can only use your data for certain reasons and where we have a legal basis to do so.
-Here are the reasons for which we process your data:

-Keeping Southampton Airport Secure
+Keeping the Airport Secure

 Boarding card information will be collected for the purpose of access to air-side facilities, voice recording is underway on telephone calls to airport information lines to protect members of staff from malicious or abusive content and baggage will be scanned and images processed for security purposes.